Thanjavur

 Sri Ramaswamy Sentura Anjaneya Temple

-Sri Samarth Sampradaya Sri Meru Swamy Mutt is presently known as Sri Ramaswamy Sentura Anjaneya Temple in Mannargudi and is located on Tirumanjana veedhi towards East.
+Sri Samarth Sampradaya Sri Meru Swamy Mutt is presently known as Sri Ramaswamy Sentura Anjaneya Temple in Mannargudi and is located on Tirumanjana Veedhi towards the East.
 The temple is seen with walls on all four sides.
 The temple has an outer courtyard.
-First we see Mukha Mandapam and in the northern side of it there is a wooden hall.
+First, we see Mukha mandapam and on the northern side of it, there is a wooden hall.
 There one can see the picture of Sri Rama Pattabhisheka and other deities.
-On the opposite side there is an entrance gate.
-Through that one can enter Main Mandapam; there stands Senthura Anjaneya facing north.
+On the opposite side, there is an entrance gate.
+Through that one can enter main mandapam; stands Senthura Anjaneya facing north.

-In the Artha Mandapam there are two sets of Sri Seetharama Panchayatna Murthies enthroned.
-Close to it is the Panchaloka Vigraham of Sri Dasa maruti facing the east.
+In the Artha mandapam, two sets of Sri Seetharama Panchayatna Murthis are enthroned.
+Close to it is the Panchaloka Vigraham of Sri Dasa Maruti facing the east.
 Next to this is the Garbhagraha.
 Idols of Sri Seetharama Panchayatna Murthy made of black stones are seen in the Garbhagraha.

 Sentura Anjaneya

-Sentura Anjaneya, Mannargudi The murtham of Sri Anjaneya is about six feet in height smeared with ‘Senduram’ [vermilion].
-The idol is seen in standing posture and looking straight towards the devotee.
+The 'murtham' of Sri Anjaneya is about six feet in height and smeared with ‘Senduram’ [vermilion].
+The idol is seen in a standing posture and looking straight towards the devotee.

-The distinctiveness of the Lord is He is smeared with vermilion and He is facing the devotees directly with both the eyes.
+The distinctiveness of the Lord is He is smeared with vermilion and He faces the devotees directly with both eyes.
 His bright eyes are radiating benevolence on the devotee.
-It is rare to find Sri Maruti with ‘vermilion’ in south of India.
+It is rare to find Sri Maruti with ‘vermilion’ in the south of India.

 Experience

-When you worship Sentura Anjaneya installed by Sri Samarth, all the worries of your mind will disappear.
-Perfect peace is achieved by meditating with one-mindedness on this majestic form of Sri Anjaneya.
+When you worship Sentura Anjaneya installed by Sri Samarth, all your worries will disappear.
+Perfect peace is achieved by meditating with one mind on this majestic form of Sri Anjaneya.

 * author is a Modi language expert and translator based in Thanjavur